Magne Furuholmen: A-ha

 Furuholmen has been the keyboardist with A-ha since their formation in 1982, though he also plays guitar.
-Magne Furuholmen created the synth-riff of "Take On Me", when he was only 15 years old.
-In an interview from 2014, Mags revealed it was thanks to Morten Harket that they used the "Take on Me"-riff saying he would quit the band if they didn't.
-The song "Take On Me" became their biggest hit and was the top 5th streamed song of the 20th century in December 2018.
+He composed the synth-riff of "Take On Me", when he was only 15 years old.
+In an interview from 2014, he revealed it was thanks to Morten Harket that they used the "Take On Me" riff saying he would quit the band if they didn't.
+"Take On Me" became their biggest hit and was the top 5th streamed song of the 20th century in December 2018.
 The synth-riff was sampled in the American hit-song "Feel This Moment" featuring Pitbull and Christina Aguilera in 2012.

 Magne Furuholmen has performed live together with Chris Martin of Coldplay, who introduced Mags as "the best keyboard player in the world".

-Furuholmen co-wrote most of the a-ha classics with Paul Waaktaar-Savoy, including "Stay on These Roads", "Manhattan Skyline", "Foot of the Mountain", "Cry Wolf", "Move To Memphis", "Minor Earth Major Sky", "Analogue (All I Want)", "Scoundrel Days", "Touchy!", "You Are the One", "Love Is Reason", "Early Morning", "I Call Your Name", "We're Looking for the Whales", "Soft Rains of April", "I Dream Myself Alive", "Little Black Heart", "The Company Man", "The Bandstand", and the band's first and biggest hit "Take On Me".
-In the 2010 a-ha biography "The Swing of Things", Furuholmen describes one highlight for him: "Stay on These Roads" was a song that I, unusually enough, showed to Morten first - in Paul's apartment.
+Furuholmen co-wrote most of the a-ha classics with Paul Waaktaar-Savoy, including "Stay on These Roads", "Manhattan Skyline", "Foot of the Mountain", "Cry Wolf", "Move to Memphis", "Minor Earth Major Sky", "Analogue (All I Want)", "Scoundrel Days", "Touchy!", "You Are the One", "Love Is Reason", "Early Morning", "I Call Your Name", "We're Looking for the Whales", "Soft Rains of April", "I Dream Myself Alive", "Little Black Heart", "The Company Man", "The Bandstand", and the band's first and biggest hit "Take On Me".
+In the 2010 a-ha biography "The Swing of Things", Furuholmen describes one highlight for him: "Stay on These Roads" was a song that I, unusually enough, showed to Morten first – in Paul's apartment.
 Morten had a brilliant suggestion for a change in the chorus.
 That song is potentially the best I've ever written".